enso-org/enso/docs/language-server/protocol-project-manager.md

 This message requests the creation of a new project.

 To create a project, an engine version associated with it needs to be installed.
-If `installMissingComponents` is set, this action will install any missing components, otherwise, an error will be reported if a component is missing.
+Depending on `missingComponentAction`, any components required to complete the operation are missing will be installed or a failure will be reported.

 - **Type:** Request
 - **Direction:** Client -> Server